-The SGGS identifies the false ego-sense (Haumai) to be the great crushing burden we carry around in life.
-All sorts of perversion or Bikaar (lust, anger, greed…) are the faults of this ‘chronic’ mental illness of Haumai.
+The SGGS identifies the negative impact of false ego-sense (Haumai) to be the great crushing burden we carry around in life.
+All sorts of perversions or Bikaar (lust, anger, greed…) are the faults of this ‘chronic’ mental illness of Haumai.

 - ਹਉਮੈ ਬਿਖੁ ਮਨੁ ਮੋਹਿਆ ਲਦਿਆ ਅਜਗਰ ਭਾਰੀ ॥: Haumai or false ego-sense is poison (that brings death to divine life of wisdom and Virtues), (man’s) mind remains lured by this (poison of Haumai), and remains loaded by this heavy dragon (of Haumai). (sggs 1260).